PASS (Plan For Achieving Self-Support)

 What is a PASS Plan for?

 A PASS Plan would allow you to set aside income other than your SSI and/or resources for a time so that you can have financial help to meet your work goal.
 For example, if you receive SSDI, wages, or other income, you could set aside that money to pay for your expenses for education as long as the expenses are related to you achieving your work goal.
-It can also be used for transportation,
+It can also be used for transportation, short term training, purchasing a computer, or starting a business.

 Do I have to work while on a PASS Plan?